 The BSPP wishes to encourage and reward undergraduate students interested in plant pathology.
 We also wish to publicly recognise the achievements of these students.

-Starting academic year 2020-21, the BSPP is therefore beginning a new initiative to offer prizes for final year undergraduate students.
 We invite universities (and other higher education institutions offering Level 6 courses) throughout the country to take part.

 Each year, participating institutions will be asked to nominate their best student or students for two separate awards.
 All students nominated in this way will be awarded a small prize, a prize certificate and will be publicly recognised on the BSPP website.
 However, winning students from each institution will be entered into a wider competition across all institutions in the United Kingdom.
 The winners of these national competitions will be awarded a larger cash prize, a small trophy and membership of the BSPP.
 They will be invited to receive these prizes at the BSPP Presidential Meeting.

 - The BSPP prize for best undergraduate research in plant pathology